abhasdudeja/ocpp-broker/docs/index.md

 This broker:
 - Acts as an OCPP proxy between chargers and multiple backends
-- Supports multiple organizations
+- Supports multiple organizations with independent configurations
+- Provides comprehensive tag management for authorization
+- Offers both traditional proxy mode and broker-as-backend mode
-- Provides a REST API for dynamic control and runtime management
+- Includes a REST API for dynamic control and runtime management
+- Supports OCPP 1.6 with full command coverage

 ## Quick Start